butteredcorn/Express-Documentation/docs/setting-up-express-module/basic-express.md

 Finally, at this point, we are ready to create our first web server using Express.js.

-## Hosting Our First Web Server with Express.js
+## Section 2: Hosting Our First Web Server with Express.js

 Now that we have everything ready, we can create our first web server with just a few lines of code.